apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-directory.md

 * **directory_path**

     Specifies the destination directory.
 The `LOCAL` keyword is used to specify that the directory is on the local file system.
-    In spark file format, it can also be specified in `OPTIONS` using `path`.
+    In spark file format, it can also be specified in `OPTIONS` using `path`, but directory_path and `path` in OPTIONS should be specified one.

 * **spark_file_format**